Codecademy/docs/content/cpp/concepts/polymorphism/polymorphism.md

 ---
 Title: 'Polymorphism'
-Description: 'The word 'Polymorphism' means having many form.
+Description: 'The word Polymorphism means having many form.
 Polymorphism is an important concept of object-oriented programming.
 It simply means more than one form.
 That is, the same entity (function or operator) can behave differently in different scenarios.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'